fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/upload-a-local-dataset-to-pennsieve.md

 ## Background

 With this feature, you can upload a data from your computer on to a Pennsieve dataset (with folder structure preserved).
+If the dataset is not structured according to the SPARC Data Structure, SODA will not be able to upload it.
+You can find out more about the SPARC Data Structure [here](https://docs.sparc.science/docs/overview-of-sparc-dataset-format#organization-of-a).

 ## How to